Start using AI with confidence by learning exactly where to click, what to type, and how to guide the tool step by step.

 Overview:

 Generative AI Spark is a beginner-first, fully interactive workshop where the “click” happens through hands-on practice.
-You work live inside tools like ChatGPT and Google Gemini while the instructor guides the group through small skills that add up fast: writing a clear request, improving a weak prompt, shaping tone and structure, and turning messy notes or dense text into clean takeaways and action items.
-You also generate creative outputs, including image ideas, so participants understand what these tools can and cannot do.
+You work live inside tools like ChatGPT and Google Gemini while the instructor guides the group through small skills that add up fast: writing a clear request, strengthening a weak prompt, shaping tone and structure, and turning messy notes or dense text into crisp takeaways and action items.
+You also explore creative outputs, including image ideas, so participants understand what these tools can and cannot do.
 Safety is built in throughout.
 We show how to avoid entering sensitive information, how to spot made-up details, and how to verify before trusting or sharing.
 You leave with a plain-language cheat sheet, ready-to-use prompt examples, and a short plan for using AI on real tasks the very next day.

 Key Takeaways: